 What does a Systems Technician do?

 A Systems Technician plays a crucial role in maintaining and troubleshooting computer systems.
-This professional ensures that all hardware and software run smoothly.
-They install and configure new systems, perform regular maintenance, and solve technical issues.
-The Systems Technician also works closely with other IT staff to support the organization's technology needs.
-They often need to update systems and software to keep them secure and efficient.
+They ensure that all hardware and software run smoothly and efficiently.
+This position involves diagnosing problems, installing new systems, and providing technical support to users.
+The technician works closely with other IT staff to keep the organization's technology running at peak performance.

 How to become a Systems Technician?